-|Research Center Hours
+|Research Center Hours:

-Monday through Friday
+Monday through Saturday

-10 am to 4 pm
+10 AM to 4 PM.
+(716) 664-6256

 |With the support of a federal grant from the Institute of Museum and Library Services, the Fenton History Center Library is making its 7000+ volume card catalog available to the world via the Internet.
-The digitized catalog is being expanded every week.
-If you do not find what you are searching for, email or call us for information or check back next week for more entries.||
+The digitized catalog is being expanded every week.||

 Search Library Catalog